Marketing Management: What Is It and Why Does It Matter?

 Marketing management involves the strategic and planned creation and implementation of an organisation's marketing efforts.
 People who work in marketing management act as liaisons between a company and its target consumer.

-Marketing management is important because it allows companies to create target marketing efforts and measure outcomes to gain new customers and retain loyal ones.
-Individuals in marketing management work closely with companies to align goals with marketing efforts and use metrics and other tools to adjust as needed.
+Marketing management plays an essential role in allowing companies to create target marketing efforts and measure outcomes to gain new customers and retain loyal ones.
+Marketing management professionals work closely with companies to align goals with marketing efforts and use metrics and other tools to adjust as needed.

 What is marketing management?